I realise that you can go straight to Numbeo to check out the average living cost in Poland.

 If you wish to go to a reputable pizza restaurant, indulge yourself in Polish cuisine or visit a pierogarnia (dumpling restaurant) two or three times a month, your wallet won’t take a hit.

-Mandu’s menu confirms that you can eat out well in Gdańsk for less than 30 zl (seven euros).
+Mandu’s menu confirms that you can eat out well in Gdańsk for around 40-45 zl.

 Car ownership and public transport in major Polish cities

-In major Polish cities, it’s not expensive to buy a monthly pass to travel on public transport.
+In major Polish cities, it’s not expensive to buy a fixed-period pass (e.g. monthly, ninety-day or yearly) to travel on public transport.

-At the time of writing, it costs in 99 zl to buy a monthly pass valid on all days of the week to travel on regular, fast and night bus and tram routes within Gdańsk city limits.
+Since April 3, 2023, it has cost 117 zł for a monthly pass valid on all days of the week.
+A monthly ticket enables one to travel on regular, fast and night bus and tram routes within Gdańsk city limits.

-I’ve just taken a look at the price per thirty-day period in other major Polish cities, namely Warsaw, Kraków, Łódź, Poznań and Wrocław.
-Surprisingly, Gdańsk is the cheapest city when it comes to monthly travel.
+I’ve just taken a look at the price per thirty-day period in other major Polish cities, namely Warsaw, Kraków, Poznań and Wrocław.
+Gdańsk is among the cheapest cities when it comes to monthly travel.
+Remarkably, public transport in Warsaw is cheaper than in any other city.

-I pay 99 zl for a monthly pass in Gdańsk.
-It’s a lot less hassle to take a tram into town than it is to sit in traffic jams and drive around looking for a parking spot.
+I never hesitated to pay 117 zł for a monthly pass in Gdańsk.
+It was a lot less hassle to take a tram into town than it was to sit in traffic jams and drive around looking for a parking spot.
+The traffic is a lot heavier in Łódź so I try to avoid driving in this city as well.

 Healthcare